Renault Clio: Clio Williams

 The differences between the three versions of the Williams were largely a reflection of phase changes across the Clio range, e.g. the gradual addition of enhanced safety features and cosmetic variations.
 Other than this, the Williams 1 and 2 had no sunroof and were painted in 449 Sports Blue.
 The final Williams 3 was painted in a slightly brighter shade of blue (432 Monaco Blue) and finally gained a sunroof which had long been standard on virtually all previous Clios.
 The original Williams was the lightest of the three, lacking the electrics necessary for the sunroof or the mirrors, and was the only one to support a metal plaque stating the build number.

 The Renault Clio Williams was and still is a very popular rally car.
 The basic racing version (Gr.N) had racing suspension, different engine management, and a more free flowing exhaust.
 Power output was around 165 PS.
 Roll cage was made by Matter France.
 Bucket seats were made by Sabelt.

-The next step up was the Gr.A car, which was fitted with 16-inch Speedline 2012 rims (with optional extractors), further improvements on suspension and a more tuned engine producing between 205–220 PS.
+The next step up was the Group A car, which was fitted with 16-inch Speedline 2012 rims (with optional extractors), further improvements on suspension and a more tuned engine producing between 205–220 PS.
 Front brakes were also updated with 323 mm discs and four-pot Alcon brake calipers.

 The final evolution was the Renault Clio Williams Maxi kit-car with wider arches and 17-inch Speedline 2012 rims and improved Proflex suspension.
 The Sodemo engine was further tuned to 250–265 PS.